 Please visit the ELAP website to learn about ELAP in Salamanca.

-We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Salamanca, cultural happening, and expat lives.
+We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Salamanca, cultural happenings and expat lives.

 Buenos días.
 Good morning.